thunderstore-io/Thunderstore/README.md

     Should remain secret, as is implied by the name.
 -   `ALLOWED_HOSTS`: Comma separated list of hostnames this server can be connected with.
 For example `beta.thunderstore.io`
--   `SERVER_NAME`: The public name of the server, such as `beta.thunderstore.io`
+-   `PRIMARY_HOST`: The public name of the server, such as `beta.thunderstore.io`
 -   `PROTOCOL`: The protocol which to use to build URLs to the server.
 Either `https://` or `http://`.